selkies-project/docker-nvidia-egl-desktop/README.md

 ## Usage

 This container is composed fully of vendor-neutral applications and protocols except the NVIDIA userspace driver components, indicating that **there is nothing stopping you from using this container with GPUs of other vendors including AMD and Intel**.
-Use the container toolkit/runtime or Kubernetes device plugin of each respective vendor and make sure that it provisions `/dev/dri/card[n]` and `/dev/dri/renderD[128 + n]` devices using `--device=/dev/dri` with sufficient host user permissions for the devices, then set the [environment variable `SELKIES_ENCODER`](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/component.md#encoders) to values including `vah264enc`, `x264enc`, `vp8enc`, or `vp9enc` if using the Selkies-GStreamer WebRTC interface.
-However, this is not officially supported and you must solve your own problems.
+Use the container toolkit/runtime or Kubernetes device plugin of each respective vendor, or make sure that it provisions `/dev/dri/card[n]` and `/dev/dri/renderD[128 + n]` devices using `--device=/dev/dri:rwm` **with sufficient host user permissions for the devices (`sudo chmod -R 777 /dev/dri` from the host)**, then set the [environment variable `SELKIES_ENCODER`](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/component.md#encoders) to values including `vah264enc`, `x264enc`, `vp8enc`, or `vp9enc` if using the Selkies-GStreamer WebRTC interface.
+However, this is not officially supported and issues may arise.
 This container also supports running without any GPUs with software fallback (set the [environment variable `SELKIES_ENCODER`](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/component.md#encoders) to values including `x264enc`, `vp8enc`, or `vp9enc` if using the Selkies-GStreamer WebRTC interface).

 Container startup may take some time at first launch as it could automatically install NVIDIA driver libraries compatible with the host.

 For Windows applications or games, Wine, Winetricks, Lutris, Heroic Launcher, PlayOnLinux, and q4wine are bundled by default.
 Comment out the section where it is installed within `Dockerfile` if the user wants containers without Wine.

 The container requires host NVIDIA GPU driver versions of at least **450.80.02** and preferably **470.42.01** (the latest minor version in each major version), with the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) to be also configured on the host for allocating GPUs.
+The latest minor versions (`xx` in `000.xx.00`) are strongly encouraged.
 All Maxwell or later generation GPUs in the consumer, professional, or datacenter lineups should not have significant issues running this container, although the Selkies-GStreamer high-performance NVENC backend may not be available.
 Kepler GPUs are untested and likely does not support the NVENC backend, but can be mostly functional using fallback software acceleration.

 The high-performance NVENC backend for the Selkies-GStreamer WebRTC interface is only supported in GPUs listed as supporting `H.264 (AVCHD)` under the `NVENC - Encoding` section of NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).
 If your GPU is not listed as supporting `H.264 (AVCHD)`, add the [environment variable `SELKIES_ENCODER`](https://github.com/selkies-project/selkies-gstreamer/blob/main/docs/component.md#encoders) to values including `x264enc`, `vp8enc`, or `vp9enc` in your container configuration for falling back to software acceleration, which also has a very good performance depending on your CPU.

 The default username is `ubuntu` for both the web authentication prompt and the container Linux username.
 The environment variable `PASSWD` (defaulting to `mypasswd`) is the password for the container Linux user account, and `SELKIES_BASIC_AUTH_PASSWORD` is the password for the HTML5 interface authentication prompt.
 If `SELKIES_ENABLE_BASIC_AUTH` is set to `true` for Selkies-GStreamer but `SELKIES_BASIC_AUTH_PASSWORD` is unspecified, the HTML5 interface password will default to `PASSWD`.
-> NOTES: Only one web browser can be connected at a time with the Selkies-GStreamer WebRTC interface.
+> NOTE: Only one web browser can be connected at a time with the Selkies-GStreamer WebRTC interface.
 If the signaling connection works, but the WebRTC connection fails, read the [WebRTC and Firewall Issues](#webrtc-and-firewall-issues) section.

 There are two web interfaces that may be chosen in this container, the first being the default [Selkies-GStreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC HTML5 web interface (requires a TURN server or host networking for best performance), and the second being the fallback [KasmVNC](https://github.com/kasmtech/KasmVNC) WebSocket HTML5 web interface.
 While the KasmVNC interface does not support audio forwarding, it can be useful for troubleshooting the Selkies-GStreamer WebRTC interface or using this container in constrained environments.